 The road construction started in the beginning of 2016 and could be completed in 2018, connecting three spots, Nan in Thailand, Luang Prabang in Laos and Dien Bien Phu in Vietnam.
 Let’s see what happen, why?
 Once that will work it could be a great journey.
 The main problem for road travel between ASEAN countries is that the government won't let foreigners travel without a lengthy paper process.
 Actually, the only two country where that works is between Thailand and

-Thailand also made a road in South West Cambodia, Koh Kong to Phnom Penh, over a similar terrain (donated by the Thai government) which was mainly broken after 2 ears use.
+Thailand also made a road in South West Cambodia, Koh Kong to Phnom Penh, over a similar terrain (donated by the Thai government).
+The road was mainly broken after 2 years of use.
 Also, most roads in Thailand today outside a radius of about 150 km of Bangkok are becoming rotten since they are not made to standard procedures which might be due to a lack of technical knowledge or the construction companies do a bad job to save money, this person just don’t care what happen after one year.

 The current road is used by an estimated 1,500 cars per day, according to Neda.
 They expect that the number of visitors to Luang Prabang might increase to 1 million after the road is completed and this will boost the economy, the